nicholaswmin/alpine/README.md

       **Parallel Slalom(PSL)** and **Parallel Giant Slalom(PGS)**.
       Still only performed on *Alpine Snowboard* gear & techniques.

+[^4]: **Softboot Snowboarding**, aka just Snowboarding.
-[^4]: The usual snowboarding everyone knows; riding in soft boots and
+      Just the usual snowboarding everyone knows;
+      riding in soft boots and strap bindings.
-      strap bindings, commonly called just *"Snowboarding"*.
-      Only called *"Softboot Snowboarding"* when comparing it to *Alpine Snowboarding* which uses hardboots and plate bindings.
+      It's only called "Softboot Snowboarding" when comparing it to *Alpine Snowboarding* which uses hardboots and plate bindings.

 [gh-page]: https://nicholaswmin.github.io/alpine-carving/